How to Setup Prometheus Monitoring On Kubernetes Cluster

 Prometheus is a high-scalable open-source monitoring framework.
 It provides out-of-the-box monitoring capabilities for the Kubernetes container orchestration platform.
 Also, In the observability space, it is gaining huge popularity as it helps with metrics and alerts.

 Explaining Prometheus is out of the scope of this article.
 If you want to know more about Prometheus, You can watch all the Prometheus-related videos from here.
-However, there are a few key points I would like to list for your reference.

 1. Metric Collection: Prometheus uses the pull model to retrieve metrics over HTTP.
 There is an option to push metrics to Prometheus using Pushgateway for use cases where Prometheus cannot Scrape the metrics.
 One such example is collecting custom metrics from short-lived kubernetes jobs & Cronjobs